Lee Garrett: 1970s

-According to the June 5, 1976 article in Record Mirror, 'The only colour I see is Music' Garrett came to Chrysalis because of a rumor that the label's new US office were scouting for Black American talent.
-Garrett was the first US signing.
+According to the June 5, 1976, article in Record Mirror, 'The only colour I see is Music' Garrett came to Chrysalis because of a rumor that the label's new US office were scouting for Black American talent.
+Garrett was the label's first US signing.

-In May, 1976, Garrett had his hit with "You're My Everything.
-It peaked at no. 58 in the HOT 100 chart and spending 7 weeks in the UK singles chart, it peaked at no. 15.
-Garrett appeared on Top of the Pops in an episode which was broadcast on May 13th that year.
-He also made another appearance on the show on 10/06/76.
+In May, 1976, Garrett had his hit with "You're My Everything".
+In the US, it peaked at no. 58 in the HOT 100 chart.
+Across the sea in the UK, it spent seven weeks in the UK singles chart, peaking at no. 15.
+It also peaked at no. 9 on the Record Mirror UK Soul Top 20 chart, and no. 5 on the Record Mirror UK Disco Top 20 chart.

+Garrett performed "You're My Everything" on Top of the Pops in an episode which was broadcast on May 13 that year.
+He also made another appearance on the show on June 10.
 The song also appears on the Top Of The Pops 1976 compilation released on EMI Gold in 2007.